If your dog is constantly licking their paws, it can be both concerning and frustrating to watch.

 Providing interactive toys, more exercise, and puzzle feeders can help reduce anxiety or boredom-related licking.

+For mild dryness or irritation, paw balms can soothe and protect the skin.
 Keep nails trimmed and fur between the pads short to prevent debris from sticking.

 Use an Elizabethan collar (cone) only if necessary to stop licking while healing.